-Dr. Annette Olson is a Senior Program Associate in the Research Competiveness Program.
+Dr. Annette Olson is a Project Director in the Research Competiveness Program.
 Her responsibilities include helping universities, research consortia, government organizations, and others strategize about research development programs, as well as managing the design and execution of proposal review competitions.

 Prior to coming to AAAS in 2012, Annette served as a scientific advisor for 15 years for the Smithsonian Institution, the U.S. Geological Survey (USGS), and other federal agencies.
 She researched and reported on subjects from nanotechnology to global biodiversity, especially regarding data scalability and environmental bioinformatics, then advised on federal program-level strategic and other development plans.